varun-jay-vj/projects-app-dev/README.md

 ## Welcome to Value Maximized 👋
-- 💬 Ask me about ... strategy, startups, and decision-making
+- 💬 Ask me about ... startups & products
 - 📫 How to reach me: ... connect with me on LinkedIn or follow my newsletter on Substack
 - ⚡ Fun fact: ...
-I balance strategy decks with coding experiments 🚀
+I love solving business problems with tech 🚀
-- 👯 I’m looking for help with front-end development, ML programming and anything possible.

 🌐 Connect with Me